True Potential of Picobrew = ChiefWigms Server + RaspberryPi

 b) (recommended for Pico Z units) -> RaspberryPi 4 Model B (starting price $35)

-- Compatible SD Card (8GB is good, but any size larger than 4GB should work; pay close attention to the SD card type: mini, micro, etc)
+- Compatible SD Card (8GB is good, but any size larger than 4GB should work; pay close attention to the SD card type: mini, micro, etc).
+Raspberry Pi themselves recommend no smaller than a 4GB for a

 - Compatible Power Supply (likely you have an extra phone or small electronic charger laying around that isn't used... these are perfect)